blbadger/blbadger.github.io/input-generation.md

 ### Input Generation with Auxiliary Outputs

 We have seen how representatives of each image class of the training dataset may be generated using gradient descent on the input with the addition of a few reasonable priors, and how this procedure is also capable of transforming images of one class to another.
 Generation of an image matching a specific class requires an output layer trained to perform this task, and for most models this means that we are limited to one possible layer.
-But InceptionV3 is a somewhat unique architecture in that it has another output layer, called the auxiliary output, which is employed during training to stabilize gradients and then deactivated during evaluation with $model.eval()$.
+But InceptionV3 is a somewhat unique architecture in that it has another output layer, called the auxiliary output, which is employed during training to stabilize gradients and then deactivated during evaluation with `model.eval()` if one is using Pytorch.

 Let's investigate whether we can perform gradient descent to generate images using this auxiliary output rather than the usual output layer.
 The architecture we want to use is